Grant Compliance Requirements

 - Disadvantaged Business Enterprise (DBE) Reports—States are required to report progress on their DBE goals (see the Civil Rights section of this toolkit), and include FTA-funded subrecipient procurements within their state-level DBE reports.

 FTA requires that grantees (states) close out projects on a timely basis, generally 90 days after the end of the “period of performance” of the grant.
 To do this, states must close out sub-grants with subrecipients on a timely basis.
 As stated in Circular 9040.1G (page V-13), “FTA expects grants awarded for a specific program of projects to be completed within a reasonable, specified time frame, generally two to three years.
 If small amounts of funds remain in an inactive grant, the state should request that the funds be deobligated and the project closed out.”
 Subrecipients need to be aware that they have a finite amount of time to spend their grant awards, after which, the funds may be deobligated.
-According to the FTA FY2018 Comprehensive Review Guide (page 3-13), for the Section 5311 program, the period of performance is limited to the year of federal apportionment plus two years (three years total).
+According to the FTA FY2020 Comprehensive Review Guide (page 3-15), for the Section 5311 program, the period of performance is limited to the year of federal apportionment plus two years (three years total).

 For information on closeout requirements for FTA recipients, see pages III-19 to III-20 of Circular 5010.1E and 2 CFR Section 200.343.

 Recipients and subrecipients must ensure that FTA-funded property (including equipment and real property) will remain available to be used for its originally authorized purpose throughout the property’s useful life or until disposition.
-When acquiring, building, or improving capital equipment or facilities with FTA funds, you must have a system that can “assure the satisfactory continuing control of that capital and facilities.”
+When acquiring, building, or improving capital equipment or facilities with FTA funds, a recipient or subrecipient must have a system that can “assure the satisfactory continuing control of that capital and facilities.”
 Subrecipients of the funds must maintain this responsibility unless control and responsibility was transferred to another subrecipient (as authorized by a designated state agency), even if vehicles or equipment are operated by a contractor.
 This includes:

 - maintaining inventory records on the status of property